Ben's Toolbox for Logic Pro

 The startup options check critical logic states and can prepare cycle reference and master FX handling before export.

-What happens at startup?
+optionWhat happens at startup?

-The Bouncer checks the metronome/click status in Logic and tries to turn off the click before the Bounce.
+Check clickThe Bouncer Tool checks the metronome/click status in Logic and attempts to turn off the click before the Bounce.
 This prevents accidentally bounced click tracks.

-The Bouncer checks the Low Latency Mode and tries to switch it off.
+Check low latencyThe Bouncer Tool checks the Low Latency Mode and tries to switch it off.
 If this doesn't work, the process stops because an active low latency mode can change mix and plugin behavior.

-Adds an additional main round for master out.
+Bounce MasterAdds an additional main round for master out.
 This round contains all non-folder tracks and is intended as a master/main Bounce.

-Selects a track as a reference for the Bounce area.
-The Bouncer selects this track and sets the cycle over the first and last region of this track.
-If a cycle reference is selected, the Bouncer forces the cycle range during export.
+Cycle ReferenceSelects a track as a reference for the Bounce area.
+The Bouncer Tool selects this track and sets the cycle over the first and last region of this track.
+If a cycle reference is selected, the Bouncer Tool forces the cycle range during export.

-Selects the specified master track and deactivates active plugins on this track before the Bounce rounds.
+Master FX RevSelects the specified master track and deactivates active plugins on this track before the Bounce-Rounds.
 This is intended for deliverables where mastering or limiter plugins should not be on stems or specific versions.

 Audio Settings, Bounce/Export and Auto Fade / Final Fade

-The audio settings are divided into Bounce, export and Final Fade and are saved in the main preset.
+The Audio Settings are divided into Bounce, export and Final Fade and are saved in the Main Preset.

-These audio settings are saved together with the Fade settings in the Main Preset.
-This means that a Main Preset can not only restore the Bounce rounds and track rules, but also load the associated Logic-compatible audio settings for recurring deliverables.
+This means that a Main Preset can not only restore Bounce-Rounds and track rules, but also load the associated Logic-compatible audio settings for recurring deliverables.
+This is especially useful if mix, instrumental, stems and preview files require different audio formats or Fade rules.

 The Fade checkbox of a round or a preset activates automatic post-processing of the generated audio file.
 WAV, AIFF/AIF and CAF are supported.
-After the Bounce, the Bouncer analyzes the end of the file, looks for end silence and renders a Fade out using the saved final Fade settings.
+After the Bounce, the Bouncer Tool analyzes the end of the file, looks for end silence and renders a Fade out using the saved final Fade settings.

 iPad integration